Matrix Credit Card vs. Surge

 Continental Finance offers several credit cards that you can qualify for, even if you have a limited credit history, or bad credit.
-Two of those card are the Matrix credit card and the Surge card.
+Two of those cards are the Matrix credit card and the Surge card.
 Let’s take a look at both of these cards, as well as the Fit Mastercard, to see which one is right for you.

 What is the Matrix?
 No, not that Matrix!
 This card has nothing to do with the Keanu Reeves science fiction movie trilogy, rather it’s just a label given to one of Continental Finance’s credit cards designed for applicants with poor credit or a limited credit history.
 In fact, all credit types are welcome to apply.
 Nevertheless, the card is black with a series of zeros and ones, evocative of the films.
 I’m sure it’s just a coincidence.

-First, this card features a fast and easy application process, with results provided online.
-As part of the MasterCard payment network, this card is accepted at any merchant that displays the MasterCard logo.
+This card features a fast and easy application process, with results provided online.
+As part of the Mastercard payment network, this card is accepted at any merchant that displays the Mastercard logo.

 New applicants will receive an initial credit line of $500, subject to available credit.
 And depending on your creditworthiness, you may be offered a standard card or secured version of this card.
 If you are offered the secured card version, then you must submit a refundable security deposit before your account can be opened.
 The amount of your security deposit will then become your available credit.
 However, a secured card account works just like a regular, unsecured card.
 You will receive a statement each month, and you must make a payment.
 And if you choose to carry a balance, then you will incur interest charges at the standard rate.

-The standard interest rate is 30.24% APR, which is a variable rate based on the Prime Rate so you’ll want to look at the rates and fees before applying.
+The standard interest rate on the Surge Mastercard is high and is a variable rate based on the Prime Rate so you’ll want to look at the rates and fees before applying.
 However, your payment due date will be at least 25 days after the close of each billing cycle.
 By paying the statement balance in full and on-time, interest charges will be waived.

-To begin using your card, you must pay an annual fee of $125 for the first year, and $96 each subsequent year.
-There is also a monthly maintenance fee of $10, or $120 per year.
+To begin using your card, you must first pay an annual fee.
+There is also a monthly maintenance fee associated with the card.
 The amount of these fees will be deducted from your available credit.
-For example, if you have a credit line of $400, and you owe an annual fee of $125, then you will have a credit line of $275 until you pay the annual fee.

 So what’s the difference?

-The Surge card has an entirely different graphic on the front of it compared to the Matrix card, albeit using the same colors as the Matrix card.
+The Surge Mastercard has an entirely different graphic on the front of it compared to the Matrix card, albeit using the same colors as the Matrix card.
 Otherwise, these cards appear to be completely identical.
-If you are going to apply for either the Surge or the Matrix card, then all you need to do is decide which graphic you like best.
+If you are going to apply for either the Surge Mastercard® Credit Card or the Matrix card, then all you need to do is decide which graphic you like best.
 The Fit Mastercard® Credit Card is another card option if you are struggling with building or establishing your credit.
 All of these cards have fairly high fees and interest rates, so be sure to pay off your entire balance each month in a timely manner.